dariopullia/Deep-Learning/9-GenerativeAdversarialNetworks/README.md

 # Generative models

+Use of a Generative Adversarial Network to create MNIST numbers from random noise.

 ![Alt Text](images/movie.gif)

 ## Exercise: Deep convolutional GAN

 1. Load the MNIST dataset and keep only the training images.
 Reshape images as